questdb/documentation/documentation/reference/function/window.md

   - Can be used with any ORDER BY column

 - RANGE frames:
-  - Based on logical intervals
+  - Defines the frame based on the actual values in the ORDER BY column, rather than counted row.
   - Require ORDER BY on timestamp
   - Support time-based intervals (e.g., '1h', '5m')